 Financial models can be constructed by computer software or with a pen and paper.
 What is most important, however, is not the kind of technology used, but the underlying logic that encompasses the model.
-A model, for example, can summarize investment management returns, such as the Sortino ratio (Sortino and Price 1994), or it may help estimate market direction, such as the Federal Reserve model (Lander et al. 1997).
+A model, for example, can summarize investment management returns, such as the Sortino ratio [16], or it may help estimate market direction, such as the Federal Reserve model [12].